1914 Indianapolis 500: Race history

 The Indianapolis Motor Speedway opened in 1909, and the first motorsport event at the track, a series of motorcycle races, was held in August of that year.
 A series of automobile races were held in 1909, but concerns were raised about the condition of the course after numerous accidents, including a fatality.
 The track was re-paved at a high-cost to Carl G. Fisher and the Indianapolis Motor Speedway Corporation, and further series of races took place in 1910.
 Fisher was worried about the dwindling attendances at these races, and decided to establish a 500-mile race; double the furthest distance of any previous race at the track.
 He went on to announce that the track would host no other races during the year, and that the prize for first place would be $25,000: more than 10 times higher than any other race.
 The total prize-fund was $85,000.
 Fisher's plans paid off, and at the 1911 Indianapolis 500, the inaugural event, newspapers reported that in excess of 80,000 people attended the race.
 Each of the first two races were won by Americans; Ray Harroun in 1911 and Joe Dawson in 1912.
 In 1913, the large prize-fund attracted European teams and racers, and the race was won by Jules Goux in a Peugeot.

 Rule changes

-During the 1913 race, Jules Goux and his riding mechanic had drunk 4/5 pints of champagne, during each of his pit stops.
+During the 1913 race, Jules Goux and his riding mechanic had drunk 4/5 of an American pint of champagne (2/3 of an Imperial pint or 19/50 of a liter), during each of his pit stops.
 For 1914, the consumption of alcohol during the race was banned.
 Riding mechanics were mandatory for the 1914 race.
 The maximum engine size remained unchanged at 450 cuin of engine displacement.